All Products

 Note

-We recommend that your client version be consistent with the major version of your ApsaraMQ for Kafka instance.
+We recommend that you use a client library version that is consistent with the major version of your ApsaraMQ for Kafka instance.
 You can view the major version of your ApsaraMQ for Kafka instance on the Instance Details page in the ApsaraMQ for Kafka console.

-2. Go to the aliware-kafka-demos page, click download to download the demo project to your on-premises machine, and then decompress the package of the demo project.
+2. Go to aliware-kafka-demos, click download to download the demo project, and then decompress the package.

-3. In the decompressed demo project, find the kafka-java-demo folder and import the folder to IntelliJ IDEA.
+3. In the decompressed demo project, find the kafka-java-demo folder and import it into IntelliJ IDEA.

 KafkaClient {